Launching

 # Layout

-A persistent menu strip across the top selects between three tabs.
+A persistent menu strip across the top selects between six tabs.
 Below it sits a two-pane split: a list panel on the left, a detail panel on the right.
 Exactly one pane is focused at a time — its border is highlighted and navigation keys (arrows, page, etc.) act on it.
 A footer strip at the bottom shows the current focus and a key cheat-sheet.

 | Tab | Number | What it shows |